Generic Name: diclofenac topical (dye KLOE fen ak TOP ik al)

 What other drugs will affect Pennsaid?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied diclofenac.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied Pennsaid.
 But many drugs can interact with each other.
-Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
+Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Compare with other treatments for: